lcdb/lcdb-wf/docs/decisions.rst

 to pass to Picard CollectRnaSeqMetrics.

 Another way is to bypass the GTF altogether and align to rRNA directly, which is what we have historically done here.
-Previously, the reference configs would all need an rRNA entry that basically did the same thing for each organism, since every model organism we've worked with is in the SILVA database.
+That strategy is retained.
+However, previously the reference configs would all need an rRNA entry that basically did the same thing for each organism, since every model organism we've worked with is in the SILVA database.
 It would download the full SILVA fasta (for large and small subunits), grep out the records for our species of interest, and build a bowtie2 index out of that.
-That means this method is more general, and arguably more complete, but has its own
+That means this method is more general, and arguably more complete, but has its own complexity: we need to download and filter the fasta, build the bowtie2 index, and aggregate the results into a MultiQC module.
+This required handling rRNA configuration in the references config, which could get confusing.

-complexity: we need to download and filter the fasta, build the bowtie2 index, and aggregate the results into a MultiQC module.
+In the 2.0 refactor, the rRNA fasta does not need to be separately configured.

-In the 2.0 refactor, rRNA fasta creation now only needs an organism name and the Snakefile does what was always in the references config, which is to use the post-process mechanism to filter the fasta.
+It now only needs an organism name and the Snakefile does what was always in the references config, which is to use the post-process mechanism to filter the fasta from SILVA.